 The surface where your baby should be sleeping on needs to be firm, with tightly fitted sheets.
 The blanket needs to be away from the baby’s face to avoid suffocation.

 Nothing else should be on the bed with you except for your own pillow and the blanket.
 That pillow needs to be firm.
 If you can sleep without a pillow, that’s preferable.
-Avoid stuffed toys.
+Next, avoid stuffed toys.
 Teddy bears or anything similar can wait until your baby is older.

 As mentioned already, one cause of death in infants sleeping on an adult bed is getting stuck between the mattress and another surface (ex: furniture, wall, headboard).
 Make sure that there are no gaps around the sleeping surface (where the baby could fall in).